Revathi-Gangadaran/Coffee_Sales/README.md

 - Power Query Editor

 ## Dataset Description:
-The dataset is stored in coffee_shop.xlsx and includes the following sheets:
+The dataset is stored in coffeeOrdersData.xlsx and includes the following sheets:

 ### Sheet1: Products:
 - Product ID
 - Coffee Type